davidx791/ships-game/README.md

-Console game 'Ships' written in Python 3.7
+Game 'Ships' written in Python 3.7